Taxpayer Bill of Rights

 Taxpayer Rights Advocate

-The Taxpayer Rights Advocate will ensure prompt review and resolution of problems and complaints that have not been successfully resolved through normal administrative procedures.
-The Taxpayer Rights Advocate will also ensure that your rights are protected in audit and collections procedures.
+The Taxpayer Rights Advocate will ensure prompt review and resolution of problems and complaints that have not been resolved through normal channels.
+The Taxpayer Rights Advocate will also ensure that your rights are protected in audit and collections processes.

 Contacting the Taxpayer Rights Advocate

 When contacting the Taxpayer Rights Advocate, you will need to provide a detailed description of the problem or complaint and the steps you have taken to resolve the issue.
-Please include a daytime phone number in your request.
+Please include a daytime phone number and your address in your request.

 Taxpayer Rights Advocate